Post-predicate elements in Iranian and neighbouring languages

 This workshop series gathers together leading scholars on Iranian and neighbouring languages with the aim of developing tools for surveying the nature and extent of post-verbal syntax across a sample of relevant languages, and investigating the factors that co-determine its presence.

-Click here(251.3 KB) for a position paper outlining the current state of research.
+Click here(251.3 KB, 13 pages) for a position paper outlining the current state of research.

-Click here(971.4 KB) for a sketch of a language with grammaticalized OVX word order.
+Click here(971.4 KB, 40 pages) for a sketch of a language with grammaticalized OVX word order.